g-h-chen/Bahdanau-and-Transformer-on-NMT/README.md

 - LLMs (Phoenix and Chimera) (sec 7.2)
 	- Phoenix outperforms Chimera.
 No surprise since the target language is Chinese, which is a non-Latin language, but Chimera is trained solely on Latin language while Phoenix is trained on both Latin and non-Latin language.
-	- Instruction tuning is critical.
+	- Instruction tuning is crucial.
 All instrution-tuned models outperform their counterparts.